napix/NapixServer/docs/auth.rst

 Napix implements an authentication protocol.
-This protocol uses cryptographic technics to garantee the authenticity of the user.
+This protocol uses cryptographic technology to guarantee the authenticity of the user.

 There is a default protocol, and exceptions to this protocol that can be enabled by :ref:`options`.